tensorflow/tensorflow/tensorflow/core/public/README.md

 //third_party/tensorflow/core

-and link in the operation implementations you want to supported, e.g.,
+and link in the operation implementations you want to support, e.g.,

 //third_party/tensorflow/core:kernels